A Guide to Fire Kings

 Hands down the most popular handtrap in the game, and probably by a long shot.

-Why do we care that she's a FIRE?
-Well, because we can use her as Island fodder to grab Sacred Fire King Garunix and get his effect to trigger, helping us when we don't open anything useful besides her and Island.
+That means we can use her as Island fodder to grab Sacred Fire King Garunix and get his effect to trigger, helping us unbrick when we don't open anything useful besides her and Island.

 We recommend running 3 copies of this card.